martomi/chiadog/README.md

 To stop chiadog, you can find the Process ID (PID) via `ps aux | grep main.py` and then softly interrupt the process with `kill -SIGINT <pid_here>`.

-You can also run chiadog as a sandboxed systemd service.
+## Running `chiadog` as sandboxed systemd service

+Alternatively to the original chiadog docker image, you can setup a [systemd service](scripts/linux/chiadog.service) which runs chiadog as a limited user and blocks access to key chia locations.

 # Contributing